 When we bought Morgan’s Cloud she came with a fabric dodger set on heavy duty (1-1/4”) stainless steel bows.
 When that came to the end of its life we decided to stay with the basic shape and design, since it had worked well, but make the dodger top hard.
 We also decided to add a bimini top to try to reduce the crop of growing things that dermatologists delight in burning off my (John) skin.

 We also decided to end the bimini forward of the wheel since we rarely steer and when we do we like to be able to look up at the mainsail.
-We do have a cloth addition that attaches to the aft end of the bimini and goes to the boom gallows to provide shade when the sun is aft.

 Since the existing dodger bows were so substantial, we used them for the basic structure, although with a modification: The curve of the old fabric dodger had required us to keep our heads bent slightly forward when sitting under it.
 It is truly amazing how uncomfortable this can be on a long watch.
 To solve this problem we had a short piece of tube welded into the middle of each bow to move the curve outboard by 2 inches.
 This has had a miraculous effect on our comfort.